Search This Blog

 I remember some guy saying that Frollo from the Hunchback of Notre-Dame saved his life because through Frollo he recognized his own behavior and misogyny.
 And it's a very interesting and common approach, loving a character because through their toxicity you question your own.

 While people who are into heroes think "saving the word" and by saving the world I mean their very twisted vision of what a world should be, is a good enough reason to do what they do, because they're rightful and therefore they're RIGHT.
 That's why most bigoted people are into heroes (especially vigilents because they don't answer laws).
 Captain America, Superman, Punisher, Batman, they're so loved by bigots and litteral neo-nazis because these people think they're saving the world and that's a good enough reason to do what they do.
 They think they're good and if they're good they're right and if they're right then there's no reason to question themself, nor the world they're trying to "protect" from the evil marginalized people who want to steal everything from them, because that's the thing about heroes, they're often rotten by bigotry.
-As I said above heroes often (it's less true today but it used to be way too accurate) follow a society standard in both their look and attitude, the overly seductive muscular manly man idiot who has a kind heart even if he's written as a jerk, the very hot and naive damsel in distress with childish traits.
+As I said above heroes often (it's less true today but it used to be way too accurate) follow a society standard in both their look and attitude, the overly seductive muscular manly man idiot who has a kind heart even if he's written as a jerk, the very hot submissive and naive damsel in distress with childish traits.
 They're not meant to help you grow, they're meant to teach you how you should grow to fit in.

-People who are into villains learn that everyone, including themself, can become a villain no matter how good they intention are, they learn the limit between freedom and pure bigotry and hatred while people who are into heroes learn that it's ok to hate and punish whoever they see as bad.
+People who are into villains learn that everyone, including themself, can become a villain no matter how good their intention are, they learn the limit between freedom and pure bigotry and hatred while people who are into heroes learn that it's ok to hate and punish whoever they see as bad.
 And the bad is often the marginalized.

-Villains are marginalized.
 Have you noticed that most of the people who are into villains are marginalized people ?
 LGBT+, women, poc, disabled, neuroA etc...
 While most grown-ass white cishet dudes are into heroes.

 There's a reason to that (nb : remember that "most of" doesn't mean "every single person" alright ?
 So don't get angry like "I DON'T", it's not about you).

-It's less true nowaday but when I was a kid villains were margianlized.
+It's less true nowaday but when I was a kid villains were marginalized.
 In their appearence, in their personality.
 You had POC inspired villains, you had LGBT+ inspired villains.
-Most of them were still white and straight because they didn't want any problem I guess (or because they didn't want to put poc or LGBT+ in their projects at all) but most of them are either poc or LGBT+ coded (or both).
+Most of them were still white and straight because they didn't want any problem I guess (or because they didn't want to put important poc or LGBT+ in their projects at all) but most of them are either poc or LGBT+ coded (or both).

 Women, in the other hand, most of them are either single or widow, often too old to have kids, loud, independant.
 They're the opposite of what a good woman should be (able to bear a child, pretty, young, silent and submissive).
 Most of them are homophobic lesbians and mean feminists clichés.